mame82/UnifyingVulnsDisclosureRepo/README.md

 # Unifying disclosure repo

-This repo will be used to discusse recent vulnerabilities in Logitech Unifying technology, as well to share and discuss related proof-of-concept code.
+This repo will be used to discuss recent vulnerabilities in Logitech Unifying technology, as well to share and discuss related proof-of-concept code.